ckolluru/3D-MUSE-acquire/README.md

 Other hardcoded items in the code
 ------------

+Stages are setup such that when you are looking at the block face, y is positive going up and x is positive going left.
+If this changes, then the tiling will not work as expected.

 Assume that sectioning is always at 3 microns.
 If not, change this line in main.py.
 ```
 z_thickness = 3 * (skipEvery + 1)